 Long-Bodied Cellar Spider (Pholcus phalangioides)

-Sometimes referred to as daddy longlegs, the long-bodied cellar spider is not the same thing as a daddy longlegs.
-The Burke Museum states that while the daddy longlegs are also arachnids, they’re harvestmen, “ground-dwelling outdoor creatures,” with only one body section and two eyes.
-Spiders have two body sections and usually eight eyes.
+Sometimes referred to as daddy longlegs, the long-bodied cellar spider is actually not the same thing as a true daddy longlegs, which is a harvestman arachnid with just one body section and two eyes, according to The Burke Museum.
+Spiders, like the long-bodied cellar spider, have two body sections and usually eight eyes.

 The long-bodied cellar spider builds webs, often in basements, cellars, crawl spaces, garages, and other dark spaces.